 As such, there are heritage brands that I trust time and again with my most important lingerie purchases.
 These companies have spent decades perfecting the cut and detailing it takes to craft bras and pants of the very highest order: You can't beat somewhere like Rigby & Peller or Simone Pérèle when it comes to supportive styles for bigger busts, for example.

 But there are some new kids on the block who have arrived to shake up an industry that has long seen the same names and ideas at the fore.
 Beija is a London-based brand whose inclusive sizing and cool designs put it into a new league of labels that are managing to put practicality and panache into one package.
 The brand is also doing a lot to highlight and represent a more diverse range of women when it comes to its advertising and promotional materials.
 Then, there's Skims, the shapewear and underwear solutions from Kim Kardashian.
 Its popularity speaks volumes.
 The shade range is excellent, and the effectiveness of the shapewear is exactly what you'd expect from a woman who is nothing if not diligent when it comes to outlining her figure.
 Plus, the price point isn't actually as prohibitive as you might imagine.

 I have a database of the best luxury lingerie brands I revisit whenever my underwear drawer is in need of a more indulgent update, and I hope they become your go-tos when you feel like branching out.
 And don't forget to use our bra-size calculator before you buy online.

-La Perla is the leading name in Italian lingerie, and you can always rely on this brand for soft shades, pretty finishes, and something a little more dainty.
+La Perla is the leading name in Italian lingerie, and you can always rely on this brand for lacy classics, pretty finishes and something a little daintier.

 As I mentioned in my intro, Beija has become my regular underwear pit stop.
 Each bra design is adapted for three different size ranges, without scrimping on the original look.
 So it means that (finally!) you can buy bigger cup options that are supportive yet delicate looking.